nicko7i/vcnc/documentation/developer/getting-started.rst

 under the GitHub repository root.
 We will use the *vcnc-web* ESLint configuration for *vcnc-rest* as well.

+First run 'npm install' in directory vcnc-web.
+This provides the ESLint package that WebStorm needs to perform linting.

 We will do the following:

 # Turn off all the JavaScript inspections except for ESLint